 How did it finally happen?
 Well, not easily.
 It took eleven years of dogged, sometimes exhilarating but oftentimes debilitating, work to sell my debut.
 If you are a writer out there, despairing of "it" ever happening, please take heart.
 If you have some talent, a love of the written word, and you don't stop trying...it will happen.

 Maybe not in the way you pictured.
 Maybe you’ll indie publish and become a sensation.
 Or just begin building your readership, one person at a time.
-Maybe you’ll find a small press that is more your style—or maybe you’ll found a small press and make other writers’ dreams come true as well.
-Maybe the big 5 will make your dream come true.
+Maybe you’ll find a small press that is more your style—or maybe you’ll found a small press and make other writers’ dreams come true as well as your own.
+Maybe one of the big 5 or Top 10 U.S. publishers will make your dream come true.
 There are so many routes to writing success today.
-One writer’s happily ever after is another’s strange vehicle made out of fruit.
+One writer’s happily ever after is another’s I never thought it'd go like this.

 I always wanted to write and pursued it fairly steadily right up through college, taking part in workshops and programs, and hoping that my creative writing ability would qualify as a "special talent" to make up for my rather woeful grades and SAT scores when I was applying to schools.
 (It didn't).